Reference Practicum via LIS 691

 Application Process (at least one long semester in advance):

 - Get permission from Professor Carmichael to pursue the practicum.
-Getting permission is not a guarantee of getting a practicum internship with the Reference and Information Services Department.
+Getting permission is not a guarantee of getting a practicum internship with the Research, Outreach, and Instruction Department.
 Review the LIS 691 policy page for LIS department requirements.

 - Contact the Practicum Coordinator and indicate why you are interested in a practicum and which activities you would like to pursue, in addition to Reference Intern activities.